-WORKSHEET

-Fill in the appropriate term in the blank space:

-- 1. An illiterate 20-year-old m call his genitals his.....
-He would describe sexua oral sex as He would describe orgas - 2.
-An illiterate 20-year-old w would describe her genit She would describe sexu oral sex as.....ar She would describe orgo - 3.
-A 22-year-old educated his genitals as He would describe sexua oral sex as.....
-He would describe orgas - 4.
-A 22-year-old educated describe her genitals as h She would describe sexu oral sex as.....
-She would describe orgo - 5.
-A 13-year-old boy, talking

-He would describe sexua and masturbation as

-6. A 13-year-old girl, talking
+WORKSHEET Fill in the appropriate term in the blank space: An illiterate 20-year-old man from a rural area, talking privately with his friends, would call his genitals his 2.
+An illiterate 20-year-old woman from a rural area, talking privately with her friends, would describe her genitals as her 3.
+A 22-year-old educated urban man, talking privately with his friends, would describe his genitals as 4.
+A 22-year-old educated urban woman, talking privately with her friends, would describe her genitals as her 5.
+A 13-year-old boy, talking privately with his friends, would describe his genitals as 6.
+A 13-year-old girl, talking privately with her friends, would describe her genitals as

-She would describe sexu and masturbation as.....

-3. Talking about Sex and Pleasure: How to start a conversation Pleasure Principle: #BeFlexible